tuhdo/os01/README.md

 # Contributing

-I will upload the Lyx - Latex source soon, after cleaning it up.
-In the meantime, if you find any grammatical issue, please report it using Github issue.
-Or, if some sentence or paragraph is difficult to understand, feel free to open an issue.
+If you find any grammatical issue, please report it using Github issue.
+Or, if some sentence or paragraph is difficult to understand, feel free to open an issue with the following title format: `[page number][type] Descriptive Title`.

+For example: `[pg.9][grammar] Incorrect verb usage`.

+`type` can be one of the following:

+- `Typo`: indicates typing mistake.
+- `Grammar`: indicates incorrect grammar usage.
+- `Style`: indicates a style improvement.
+- `Content`: indicates problems with the content.

 I really appreciate it.